Juansu01/learning_cpp/README.md

 # <p align="center"> AirBnB clone - The console <p>
 <img src="https://i.ibb.co/R6g7P2W/65f4a1dd9c51265f49d0.png" alt="hbnb project">

-This project is the first step to building our first web application, which is going to be a AirBnB clone.
+This project is the first step to building our first web application, which is going to be an AirBnB clone.
 This project is going to cover essential topics that will teach us how to create and deploy a web application.

 ## Folders.